Fandom: Relationship with the media industry

 The entertainment industry has promoted its work directly to members of the fandom community by sponsoring and presenting at events and conventions dedicated to fandom.
 Studios frequently create elaborate exhibits, organize panels that feature celebrities and writers of film and television (to promote both existing work and works yet to be released), and engage fans directly with providing Q&A sessions, screening sneak previews, and supplying branded giveaway merchandise.
 The interest, reception, and reaction of the fandom community to the works being promoted have a marked influence on how film studios and others proceed with the projects and products they exhibit and promote.

+Fandoms, for example at Comic Con, can sometimes lead to toxic behavior, including harassing other fans or media creators.

 Fandom and technology

 The rise of the Internet created new and powerful outlets for fandom.
+While the principles of fandom largely remain the same, internet users now have the ability to engage in discourse on a global scale, creating an even stronger sense of community among fans.
+Mark Duffet touches on this point in Popular Music Fandom: Identities, Roles and Practices: "Online social media platforms... have operated as a forthright challenge to the idea that electronic mediation is an alienating and impersonal process".

-This began with early engineers trading Grateful Dead set lists and discussing the setup of the band's concert speaker system, called the "Wall of Sound," on ARPANET, a precursor to the Internet.
+Fandoms engaging with technology began with early engineers trading Grateful Dead set lists and discussing the setup of the band's concert speaker system, called the "Wall of Sound," on ARPANET, a precursor to the Internet.
 This led to tape trading over FTP, and the Internet Archive began to add Grateful Dead shows in 1995.
 Online tape trading communities such as etree evolved into P2P networks trading shows through torrents.
 After the birth of the World Wide Web, many communities adopted the practices of Deadhead fandom online.